STop211650/sonoscli/README.md

-# 🔊 sonoscli — Discover, group, and control Sonos (Spotify included)
+# 🔊 sonoscli — Discover, group, and control Sonos

 `sonoscli` is a modern Go CLI to control Sonos speakers over your local network (UPnP/SOAP).